harding/old-docs-history-bitcoin.org/en/developer-guide.md

 containing his signature, a placeholder byte, and the redeemScript.
 Bob gives this incomplete transaction to Charlie, who checks the output details and replaces the placeholder byte with his own signature, completing the signature.
-Either Bob or Charlie can transmit this fully-signed transaction to the peer-to-peer network.
+Either Bob or Charlie can broadcast this fully-signed transaction to the peer-to-peer network.

 Previous P2PH and P2SH illustrations showed Bob signing using the